ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 <script>
+  // Ensure the DOM is fully loaded before trying to manipulate elements document.addEventListener('DOMContentLoaded', () => {
-  const banner = document.querySelector('.scrolling-banner');
+    const scrollingBanner = document.querySelector('.scrolling-banner');
+    const heroBody = document.querySelector('.hero-body');

+    // Check if both elements exist on this specific page.
+    // This acts as your conditional check for "only for one document". if (scrollingBanner && heroBody) {
+      // Move the scrolling-banner element into the hero-body element.
+      // appendChild will place it at the end of hero-body's existing children
+      // (e.g., after your title and subtitle). heroBody.appendChild(scrollingBanner);

+      // --- Re-include your existing JavaScript for animation setup here ---
+      // Since the element has moved, ensure this part runs *after* the move.
-  const track = banner.querySelector('.scrolling-track');
+      // This is the code you provided earlier for seamless scroll: const track = scrollingBanner.querySelector('.scrolling-track');
       const images = Array.from(track.children);

-  // Store the original count before duplication for calculation const originalImageCount = images.length;
+      const originalImageCount = images.length;

-  // Duplicate the image set for seamless looping images.forEach(img => {
+      images.forEach(img => {
         const clone = img.cloneNode(true);
         track.appendChild(clone);
       });

-  // Calculate total duration: 1.5s per image (original set)
-  // The animation duration should be based on the original set, as that's the content
-  // that needs to scroll past
-  const duration = originalImageCount * 1.5; // 1.5 seconds per original image
+      const duration = originalImageCount * 1.5;

-  // Get the computed width of a single image slot including its right margin
-  // We need to calculate this after CSS has been applied const firstImage = images[0]; // Get one of the original images const imageSlotWidth = firstImage.offsetWidth + parseFloat(getComputedStyle(firstImage).marginRight);
+      const firstImage = images[0];
+      const imageSlotWidth = firstImage.offsetWidth + parseFloat(getComputedStyle(firstImage).marginRight);

-  // Set CSS variables for animation duration and scroll distance track.style.setProperty('--scroll-duration', `${duration}s`);
+      track.style.setProperty('--scroll-duration', `${duration}s`);
-  track.style.setProperty('--original-image-count', originalImageCount); // For CSS calculation
+      track.style.setProperty('--original-image-count', originalImageCount);
-  track.style.setProperty('--image-slot-width', `${imageSlotWidth}px`); // Use px for calculated width
+      track.style.setProperty('--image-slot-width', `${imageSlotWidth}px`);
+      // --- End of existing JavaScript for animation setup --- }
+  });
 </script>